OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-As custom URL schemes may contain bugs, it is worth fuzzing those URLs.
+Once you have identified the custom URL scheme's registered by the app in its `Info.plist`, open the URLs on Safari and observer how the app behaves.

+If parts of the URL are parsed by the app, you can perform input fuzzing to detect memory corruption bugs.
 To do it you may use [IDB](http://www.idbtool.com/) tool:

 - Connect IDB tool with your device and select tested application.
 You can find a detailed guide how to do it in the [IDB documentation](http://www.idbtool.com/documentation/setup.html).
 - Go to `URL Handlers` section.
 In `URL schemes` click `Refresh` button and you will find on the left a list of all custom schemes defined in tested application.
 You can load those schemes using `Open` button on the right side.
 By simply opening blank URI scheme (e.g. open `myURLscheme://`) you may discover hidden functionality (e.g. debug window) or bypass local authentication.